reachjason/Web3-Operator-Handbook/ch02-executing.md

 **On date, our company will have maybe X TVL/profit/users/partners.**

-We will measure the following 8 things to by accountably measuring growth week on week to get to our goal:
+**We will measure the following x things to by accountably measuring growth week on week to get to our goal:**

 1. Twitter AMAs - 10,000
 2. Partners signed - 25

-**Our company’s** goals for the next 365 days:
+**Our company’s goals for the next 365 days:**

 1. We will get to 50,000 Twitter followers.
 2. We will close on 3 enterprise partnerships leading to 100,000 new users.